rimmertzelle/object-oriented-programming/docs/08 - Let Buzz fly - a simple assignment.md

 **Step 1 - Class representation of Buzz**

 Create a class representation of Buzz Lightyear.
 Do not forget to add a game class as well.
-The game class is responsible for event handling en collision detection (added in step).
+The game class is responsible for event handling en collision detection (added in step 3).

 **Step 2 - add some movement to Buzz**